 Fertilizing Japanese Maples

-Your bonsai needs a regular feed to help encourage new growth.
-You can feed your Japanese maple bonsai with organic fertilizer in spring and summer.
+Your Bonsai needs a regular feed to help encourage new growth.
+In spring and summer, you can feed your Japanese maple bonsai with an organic fertilizer.
 Or you can use a liquid fertilizer.

-You can use a nitrogen-free fertilizer in the fall and cut back on regular feeding.
-When re-potting your Japanese maple bonsai, do not fertilize it for a few weeks as it has a delicate root system and can go into shock.
+In the fall, you can use a nitrogen-free fertilizer and cut back on regular feeding.
+When repotting your Japanese maple bonsai, do not fertilize it for a few weeks, as it has delicate roots and can go into shock.